I am Samin and I made this site to document my stock trading and investing journey.

 The MACD is calculated by subtracting the 26-period Exponential Moving Average (EMA) from the 12-period EMA.
 Basically, the EMA is an average, but it puts more weightage to recent prices than the prices long ago.
 An EMA is considered more sensitive and accurate than the normal average, the simple moving average (SMA).
 The MACD is then plotted alongside the 9-day EMA line.

 Let me translate that in English: The MACD uses one line obtained by subtracting the 26-day and 12-day EMA.
 This line is plotted alongside another line which is simply the 9-day EMA.
-The MACD line is the slow line and the 9-day EMA line is the fast line.
+The MACD line is the fast line and the 9-day EMA line is the slow line.

 If both the lines are above 0, the stock is strongly bullish.
 Similarly, if the fast line crosses above the slow line, the stock is in a short-term uptrend and vice versa.

 Update on October 25, 2021: Until now, I had been struggling to properly read the MACD.
 For instance, I was confused whether to consider a stock has entered the zone of bullish momentum if the fast line crosses higher than the slow line when both of them are below zero.

 The book Think, Trade and Grow Rich had nothing mentioned about reading the MACD.
 On further research, it became clear that the fast line crossing the slow line is still a bullish signal, but basing your buy trade on it is riskier when the crossover happens below the zero line on the MACD chart.
 As one Investopedia article put it succintly:

 “Traders who attempt to profit from bullish MACD crosses that occur when the indicator is below zero should be aware that they are attempting to profit from a change in momentum direction, while the moving averages are still suggesting that the security could experience a short-term sell-off.
 This bullish crossover can often correctly predict the reversal in the trend, but it is often considered riskier than if the MACD were above zero.”